Affiliate Disclosure

 Diabetes and Caregiving: Helpful Tips

-Caregivers of individuals with diabetes help manage the disease, its effects on the body, and support necessary lifestyle changes and treatments to best avoid complications.
+Caregivers who take of someone with diabetes help manage the disease and its effects on the body as well as support necessary lifestyle changes.

-We have a short list of resources and support you can rely on as you wrap your arms around this life change.
+We have resources and support you can rely on as you wrap your arms around this life change.

 Diabetes and the Caregiver